PratGaur/Defect-Detection-using-AutoEncoders/README.md

 # Defect-Detection-using-AutoEncoders
-Detecting defect in metal plates using AutoEncoder Architecture
+Detecting defect in MVTech dataset using AutoEncoder Architecture